Country number: 51

 Feeling like Rockefeller I am swiftly brought down to earth when the maids arrived to tell me that the previous occupant has removed absolutely everything from the kitchen including the waste bins and the oven shelves.

-Shopping with Malou.
+In the mall with Malou.
 It is her job to do the cooking and shopping.
 Sally does the washing and cleaning.
 I think it is a good idea to take her to the department store and show her what I want.

 Two exhausted hours later I come back and retire to bed.
 Every time I asked her a question Malou giggled and followed me nervously round the shop, scared to do anything.
 In the end I shopped while she watched.
 Everything on the list was on the opposite side of the shop to the preceding item and the soap powder for some reason is stored in the middle of the food section.
 I bought Woolite, pleased that so many English items were available.
 Later I told one of the teachers.